substrate-developer-hub/substrate-contracts-workshop/1/incrementing-my-value.md

 ## Feel the Pain (Optional)

 We will not always have an existing value on our contract's storage.
-We can take advantage of the Rust Option<> type to help use on this task.
+We can take advantage of the Rust `Option<T>` type to help use on this task.
 If there's no value on the contract storage we will insert a new one; On the contrary if there is an existing value we will only update it.

 Before we move on, let's discuss what these `Option` variables mean.